 ARTICLE 7 - TERMINATION

 This Agreement, or the performance of any Services, may be terminated by either party for any reason, and without cause, upon 10 days prior written notice to the other Party.
-If the termination or suspension is for KyMEA’s convenience, KyMEA shall pay KMPA any fees for Services performed and any expenses incurred before the notice of termination or suspension is given, including, but not limited to, demobilization, remobilization and cancellation charges related to the Services.
+If the termination or suspension is for KyMEA’s convenience, KyMEA shall pay KMPA any fees for Services performed and any expenses incurred before the notice of termination or suspension is given.

 ARTICLE 8 - COMMUNICATIONS